-The term "fetal death" was defined on an all-inclusive basis to end confusion arising from use of such terms as stillbirth, abortion, and miscarriage.
+The term "fetal death" was defined on an all-inclusive basis to end confusion arising, from use of such terms as stillbirth, abortion, and miscarriage.

 Shortly thereafter, this definition of fetal death was adopted by the National Center for Health Statistics as the nationally recommended standard.
 Currently all registration areas except Puerto Rico have definitions similar to the standard definition.
 Puerto Rico has no formal definition.
+(For definitions used by the States and registration areas, see NCHS (1981)).

 As another step toward increasing the comparability of data on fetal deaths for different countries, the World Health Organization recommended that for statistical purposes fetal deaths be classified as early, intermediate, and late.
-These groups are defined as follows.
+These groups are defined as follows: